IBM/super/README.md

 # Super: A CLI for the Serverless Supercomputer

 **Super** offers a zero-config and zero-code entry to your Cloud.
-Super runs a normal UNIX command line against Cloud data, using Cloud compute resources.
+It does so by running **normal UNIX command lines** against Cloud data, using Cloud compute.
 Super takes care of hooking these complex and disparate resources together under one command: [`super run`](docs/commands/super-run.md).